EnzoGuillouche/Learnx86/README.md

 # Learnx86
-This repository stands for gathering x86 assembly courses and exercises.
+This repository stands for gathering **x86 assembly courses and exercises**.

 ## Setup